Home

 Rather than just replace the old aluminum slatted style we had...

-...with new aluminum, slatted, mini-blind style shades, and have the same old hassles with cleaning... we made the choice to put in a lot better quality and function, with RV window blinds of the pleated, cellular style from Bali window shades.
+...with new aluminum, slatted, mini-blind style shades, and have the same old hassles with cleaning... we made the choice to put in a lot better quality and function, with window blinds of the pleated, cellular style from Bali window shades.

 Now...
 I'm calling these "RV window blinds"... but truth is... they're simply plain ol', regular, cellular window blinds that we ordered through the local, Lowes Home Improvement store.